The 415 Food Hub

-In early 2021 the NeighbourLink staff and a small group of volunteers began meeting to start a food bank in the Toronto Community Housing complex in Willowdale.
-The food bank officially opened with our Thanksgiving Pop Up in October of 2021.
+In early 2021 the NeighbourLink staff and a small group of volunteers began meeting to start a food bank in a Toronto Community Housing complex in Willowdale.
+The food hub officially opened with our Thanksgiving Pop Up in October of 2021.

-Our food distribution days are the fourth Friday of every month and on average we provide food to 120 families and 30 seniors which is approximately over 300 neighbours!
+Our food distribution days are the third Friday of every month and on average we provide food to 150 families which is nearly 500 neighbours!

-3. Give people the dignity of choice.
 We lean on the community for all our non-perishable food.
-We have a pantry room that is sorted by category and clients can shop the room and choose a number of items depending on their family size.
 All the financial donations we receive go to buy fresh food.